mageplaza/magento-2-pre-order-graphql/README.md

 # Magento 2 Pre Order GraphQL/PWA

-**Magento Pre Order GraphQL is now a part of Mageplaza Pre Order extension that adds GraphQL features; this supports PWA studio.**
+**Magento Pre Order GraphQL is now a part of Mageplaza Pre Order extension that adds GraphQL features; this supports PWA Studio.**

 Mageplaza Pre Order for Magento 2 enables the pre-order functionality, which is a must-have for any online store.
 Customers can place an order in advance before the products are restocked or officially released.
 This brings many benefits to both customers and store owners.